Brickimedia/Snippet/README.md

-BricksetSnippet
+Snippet
 ===============

-MediaWiki extension BricksetSnippet, for getting a plaintext snippet of the article for a given search term from BrickSet
+MediaWiki extension Snippet, for getting a plaintext snippet of the article for a given search term from the API.